 - Driving of a vehicle (any vehicle - even a bicycle, scooter or moped!);

-- while under the influence of marijuana.
+- while impaired/under the influence by marijuana.

 Example: Officer White of the L.A.P.D. comes upon a single vehicle traffic accident at the corner of Van Ness and Imperial Highway.
 Beto, the driver of the vehicle is outside the car which crashed into a light pole talking to his old lady Tina.
 Tina and Beto know what time it is so neither of them tell the officer who was driving.
 Shoot, they don’t even tell the LAPD officer their names and they both invoke their right to remain silent.
-But this officer notices that Beto smells like weed, has glassy eyes and he has a pro-Prop 215 T shirt on.
+But this officer notices that Beto smells like weed, has glassy eyes and he has a pro-Prop 215 T shirt on and a Cheech and Chong Nice Dreams Trucker hat on.
 The officer “detains” both Tina and Beto at gunpoint because that’s what cops do while the cop waits for backup.
 As soon as back up arrives which consists of about 18 patrol cars with cops riding two or three deep, officer White begins his DUI investigation by verifying who the crashed vehicle was registered to, he measures how far back the seat was to determine if Beto or his shorter old lady Tina was driving.
 Officer White gets statements of witnesses who might have seen the collision, he interrogates Tina and Beto separately telling them lies that two people saw that Beto was driving even though no one ratted cuz folks in that area of L.A. don’t care for the police.
 And then Beto, cuz he’s baked out of his mind, makes the mistake of submitting to field sobriety tests where Officer White will later write in his report that Beto was falling all over and unable to keep his balance.
 So now, even though Officer White didn’t personally see who was driving the vehicle that crashed, he has enough circumstantial evidence and probable cause to arrest Beto for California Driving Under the Influence of Marijuana.

-Chemical Tests - Blood or Urine
+- Blood or Urine Tests

 - The manner in which you were driving;